Caty1121/ChampainProj_PacificTrailsResort/PacificTrailsResort/README.md

 ### Design Choice
 A darker green was included as the design choice to pull from colors in the video and create a relaxing atmosphere for the user.

+### Animations & Transition:
+### Slide Navigation
+The new slide navigation has replaced text links with icons to create a current and minimalistic feel for users.
+Instead of having links for page destinations listed at the top of the page, there is now have a vertical left navigation bar.